 Entourage and Accessories

-3D models, entourage elements and RPCs are invaluable for creating realistic renderings, and they will take your projects to the next level.
+3D models and entourage elements are invaluable for creating realistic renderings, and they will take your projects to the next level.
 This covers everything from plants to trees, knick-knacks, furniture, people, and everything in between.
 Your project will impress based on its architectural beauty alone, but when you add these extra elements, your clients will really be able to see themselves in the scenes!

 Why entourage and accessories are important to architectural design

 Let’s use the above resources to keep developing our Revit model!
 It can take a little work to find the right elements to add to your space, but if you invest the time, you can enrich your model and your client’s experience immeasurably!
 In the below pictures, I have added some furniture to the model to make it more realistic.

 Furniture already transforms the space, but what really elevates a scene are the little things that make up daily life; the glasses and books and vases that make a space look lived in - entourage.
 It is important to take a little time and care when placing your entourage.
 Try to skew and rotate the objects to make them look more natural; almost no one lives in a home that is always perfectly in order!